 An adventure to the Pambok Waterfall is one of the best things to do when exploring the mountainous region of Pai.

-I have put together this complete guide to Pam Bok Waterfall including how to get there, and what to expect when you arrive.
+I have put together this complete guide to Pam Bok Waterfall including how to get there, how much it costs, and what to expect when you arrive.

 WHERE IS PAMBOK WATERFALL?